AdobeDocs/experience-manager-65.en/help/sites-deploying/data-store-config.md

 customBlobStore=B"true"
 ```

-#### Document Node Store {#document-node-store}
+### Document Node Store {#document-node-store}

 The document node store is the basis of AEM's MongoMK implementation.
-It uses the `org.apache.jackrabbit.oak.plugins.document.DocumentNodeStoreService`* *PID.
+It uses the `org.apache.jackrabbit.oak.plugins.document.DocumentNodeStoreService` **PID**.
 The following configuration options are available:

 * `mongouri`: The [MongoURI](https://docs.mongodb.org/manual/reference/connection-string/) required to connect to Mongo Database.
 The default is `mongodb://localhost:27017`

 * `db`: Name of the Mongo database.
-The default is **Oak** ``.
-However, new AEM 6 installations use **aem-author** ``as the default database name.
+The default is **Oak** .
+However, new AEM 6 installations use **aem-author** as the default database name.

 * `cache`: The cache size in MB.
 This is distributed among various caches used in DocumentNodeStore.
-The default is `256`
+The default is `256`.

 * `changesSize`: Size in MB of capped collection used in Mongo for caching the diff output.
-The default is `256`
+The default is `256`.

 * `customBlobStore`: Boolean value indicating that a custom data store will be used.
 The default is `false`.